 Day Walks from a Safari Lodge

-A 2 - 3 hour day walk under the guidance of a safari guide in a big game area with the purpose of viewing game, birds, plants and other signs one can pick up in the bush.
-These are conducted by nearly all safari lodges and camps in Southern Africa, often as a filler between game drives, or as a main activity in the morning of afternoon.
-These walks are very much an optional activity where the main safari activities are in fact game drives.
+A 2 - 3 hour day walk under the guidance of a safari guide in a big game area to view game, birds, plants and other signs one can pick up in the bush.
+These are conducted by nearly all safari lodges and camps in Southern Africa, often as a filler between game drives, or as a main activity in the morning or afternoon.
+These walks are very much an optional activity whereas the main safari activities are in fact game drives.